-John Tukey once famously remarked that “the best thing about being a statistician is that you get to play in everyone’s backyard.”
-He got it right.
+John Tukey once famously noted that “the best thing about being a statistician is that you get to play in everyone’s backyard.”
+I think he got it right.
 My past collaborations have spanned diverse areas of the biomedical and public health sciences—from molecular toxicology and computational biology to environmental health and nutritional epidemiology.
 In the last few years, the rich statistical science problems that abound in the infectious disease sciences, especially in efforts to study investigational therapeutics and preventives, have captured my attention.
 My work in these areas has contributed novel methods and insights for identifying immune correlates of protection (or surrogate endpoints) in vaccine efficacy trials of HIV and COVID-19; for comparing the efficacy of therapeutics for MDR-TB in key populations and synthesizing evidence to support tailoring normative treatment guidance for people living with HIV; and for characterizing and shedding further light on Long COVID.

 Despite well-meaning recommendations against doing so, I continue to try to write code for statistics research…collateral damage from this ill-advised pastime is logged on GitHub and visualized below.